PawelWywiol/django-recruitment-task/README.md

-# Django Recruitment Task
+# (POC) Django REST API

 ```
 !
 Work in Progress !
 ```

-This repository is a Django version of the [NextJS recruitment task](https://github.com/PawelWywiol/nextjs-recruitment-task).
+This repository is a Proof of Concept (POC) for a Django REST API.
 It implements a complete REST API for managing users and their addresses using Django REST Framework.
 It provides a robust backend solution with comprehensive API documentation, health monitoring, and modern development tooling.

 ## Features